 We’d advise against leaving your crypto on exchanges long term, its best to move your Crypto to your own wallet in which you have control of your private keys.
 For more info see our page on Wallets.

-To buy Cryptocurrency Peer-to-Peer you will need to have a suitable wallet set up.
-This is what your crypto will be paid into.
+To buy cryptocurrency Peer-to-Peer you will need to have a suitable wallet set up.
+This is where your bitcoin/crypto will be paid into.
 Learn more about wallets here.

-There are also sellers on ebay, gumtree, and other online selling platforms but these sellers have NOT been ‘vetted’ and are often looking to rip buyers off.
-We would strongly advise against using these means to buy crypto.
+Finally, There are also sellers on ebay, gumtree, and other online selling platforms but these sellers have NOT been ‘vetted’ and are often looking to rip buyers off.
+We would strongly advise against using these means to buy bitcoin/crypto.

-If you are unsure about a seller, PLEASE ask one of us on EMC before you go ahead.
+If you are unsure, PLEASE ask on EMC telegram before you proceed.